common-voice/commonvoice-fr/CommonVoice-Data/README.md

 ## Configuration

-The scripts were developed under:
+The scripts were tested under:

 - Linux